jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

 ```

 By analysing the html code from a Wikipedia page, it is possible to uncover the class name for specific elements on the page.
 'infobox card' is the class name of the table that Wikipedia uses for the player information.
-With this information, we can now use BeautifulSoup to extract the specific information required.
+With this information, we can now use BeautifulSoup to extract the specific information required:

 ```python
   for tr in soup.find("table", {"class":"infobox vcard"}).findChildren('tr'):